cfsengineering/CEASIOMpy/README.md

 ### Test cases

 Theses test cases are there to learn how to use CEASIOMpy.
 You will probably also learn a few things about the CPACS format.
-You can also run these test to check that everything is installed and works as expected as they cover a different possibilities of use of CEASIOMpy.
+You can also run these tests to check that everything is installed and works as expected as they cover differents possibilities of use of CEASIOMpy.

 - [Test case 1](./test_cases/test_case_1/README.md) : Run a simple existing workflow :heavy_check_mark:
 - [Test case 2](./test_cases/test_case_2/README.md) : Create and run a workflow with the Graphical User Interface :x: